uwmadison-chm/sendurance/README.md

 See [`afchron_downloader`](afchron_downloader.py) for an example of a study-specific downloader that works from a single wacky excel tracking file.

+Run with -v or -vv for more details, including screenshots of geckobrowser during the login dance.

 ## Developer details

 For development/console stuff, you'll want IPython: